SURENNITHISH/Sample-Programming/README.md

 # Sample-Programming
-This is  a  Smaple  Python  program
+This is  a  Sample  Python  program